The True Story of the #HelpFlorida StartupBus

 The conductors say to each other: Always Be Conducting.
 ABC baby.

-To us, that means we are always there to mentor, coach, guide, hack, hustle, design, developer, teach and breathe into our community.
+To us, that means we are always there to mentor, coach, guide, hack, hustle, design, develop, teach, and breathe into our community.
 We give back because it gives back, like some sexy living tech organism built out of people instead of code.

 I rode the StartupBus in Tampa after moving there last year from NYC to start my company WeVue, and I didn’t know a single person on the bus when I rode.
 Now I have life long friends, mentors, and a huge support system in my new home as well as around the globe.
 All thanks to the StartupBus.